Kolu-J/1073Android1/README.md

 This is an example README.md

-David Evans / dse4@pitt.edu
+Kolu Jarboi / koj1@pitt.edu
 ==================

 Three Facts About Me
 ---

-*   I was born in Oakland, just a few blocks from the Cathedral
+*   I was born in Liberia, which is in west Africa.
-*   I have two dogs.
+*   I have two sisters and zero brothers.
-*   I can't stand when people whistle in public.
+*   I can't stand when people don't use their common sense.

 ---